09nwalkerm/ROMpEIT/README.md

 'use_noise'.
 We can also specify the tissues we wish to estimate by using the 'active_layers' parameter.
 We select the first 2 tissues given that is what we trained ROM for.
-The argument "'ROM',true" is also given to say we want to use the reduced order model for the inverse problem.
+The argument `'ROM',true` is also given to say we want to use the reduced order model for the inverse problem.
-To use the traditional method of pEIT, use "'TRAD',true" instead.
+To use the traditional method of pEIT, use `'TRAD',true` instead.

 ```sh
 GenInverse('model',model,'ROM',true,'current',0.02e-3,...